-Every three years, PG&E submits a request for funding to the California Public Utilities Commission (CPUC) called a General Rate Case (GRC).
-The CPUC conducts an open and transparent review of PG&E's request.
-This process includes several public hearings across the service territory, whereby the Commission gathers input from the public, as well as evidentiary hearings where PG&E and all interested parties testify in a public proceeding before an Administrative Law Judge.
-The CPUC then determines what revenues are necessary to maintain and upgrade the electric and gas systems.
-The CPUC's decision forms the basis for PG&E customer rates.
+Every three years, PG&E submits the GRC, a proposal for funding its core gas and electric operations.
+The CPUC conducts an open and transparent review of PG&E's proposal.
+This process includes public hearings across the service area, in which the Commission gathers input from the public, as well as evidentiary hearings where PG&E and all interested parties testify in a public proceeding before an Administrative Law Judge.
+The CPUC then issues a final decision adopting PG&E's base revenue.
+The CPUC's decision forms the basis for PG&E customer rate changes.

 PG&E submitted its 2020 GRC on December 13, 2018.
 The 2020 GRC requests the CPUC to authorize revenues for the period 2020-2022.

 Faced with an extended wildfire season, our General Rate Case proposal outlines PG&E's plans to make important additional safety investments to help further reduce wildfire risk.
 It also includes investments to enhance gas and electric safety and reliability.
 PG&E's proposed grid hardening investments are driven by our priority to help continue to keep our customers and communities safe.
 Some of these proposed investments are additional precautionary measures implemented following the 2017 and 2018 wildfires intended to further reduce wildfire threats.

 PG&E is asking for a $1.1 billion increase over currently adopted revenues for 2019 ($8.506B Adopted for 2019 to $9.6B in 2020)